quarantin/beautiful-java/README.md

 ## Prerequisites

 ### Zomboid
-Obviously, you need to have Project Zomboid installed:
+Obviously you need to have Project Zomboid installed:

 https://projectzomboid.com/